Gerber Crucial Review

 The Crucial tool is a compact and simple tool for everyday carry and backcountry use.
 Its features are spartan and simple, to maximize portability and utility of those features it does contain.
 Some tools attempt to pack as much function as possible into a tool while others, like the Crucial, prioritize usability and portability over maximizing options.

 The Crucial is a multi-tool, but it doesn't maximize the functions.
 Ergonomics, value, and portability are prioritized over a maximum number of features.
 The Crucial is pliers, blade, two screwdrivers, and a bottle opener.
 Virtually every other tool we tested has more functions than the Crucial.
-The aforementioned Leatherman Skeletool has a similar feature set.
-Even the Best Buy Leatherman Wingman has more features.
-The Wingman has scissors and a file.
-The diminutive Top Pick Gerber Dime is a fraction the size of the Crucial but adds scissors and tweezers.
+The Leatherman Skeletool has a similar feature set.

 The Gerber Crucial is as small as we would dare call a "full size" multi-tool.
 The deployed plier handles almost exactly fill a typical adult hand.
 The knife blade is definitely on the small end.
 The cutting edge of the knife is short, but we are thankful that it opens from the outside and the full edge is usable.
 Tools with knife blades that open from "inside" the folded plier handles are hampered by interference with the blade.
-Most tools are going away from this design, but the Leatherman Crunch and Best Buy Stanley 12-in-1 hold out.
-In these two tools, the working edge of the knife blade is blocked near the handle by the handle itself.
+Most tools are going away from this design, but a few hold out.
+In these other tools, the working edge of the knife blade is blocked near the handle by the handle itself.
 In some cutting tasks, this doesn't matter, but in others, it is very noticeable.
-The full length of the Crucial's 2.4-inch blade is usable.
+The full length of the Crucial's 2.4-inch outside-accessed blade is usable.